JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/intro-aws/deploying/index.md

 ![deploy_step_12](./steps/step12.png)

 Okay, we have successfully created a new user.
-So, I am going to perform update operation on the same record.
+So, I am going to perform an update operation on the same record.

 The method is going to be <strong>PUT</strong>.
 I will modify the first name and last name into lower case and change the email address from gmail to yahoo.